-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures that are not aligned with the EU Taxonomy?

 What is the minimum share of investments in transitional and enabling activities?

 This Fund does not commit on a minimum share of investments in transitional and enabling activities.